Device Onboarding in Security Cloud Control

 Step 1

 When you onboard a Meraki MX device, you must generate a Meraki API key.
-The key authenticates the dashboard and allows you to securely onboard a device.
-See Generate and retrieve a Meraki API key.
+This key lets the dashboard authenticate your request so you can securely onboard the device.
+For more information on generating and retrieving a Meraki API key, refer to Generate and retrieve a Meraki API key.

 Step 2